izzyreal/vmpc-docs/getting_started.rst

 Now when you click pad 1 or press :code:`z` you should hear a kick drum.

-Go through the same process for the :file:`HAT1` and :file:`SNARE4` sounds from the same directory and you have assembled a basic kit.
+Go through the same process for the :file:`HAT1` and :file:`SNARE4` sounds from the same directory, and you have assembled a basic kit.

 Drag-and-drop
 +++++++++++++